 Take a Hike

 Some 17 miles of bluff-top trails beckon from above, while wide sandy beaches welcome below.
-The path along Kortum Trail is an easy, cliff-side jaunt that lets you appreciate both sceneries, stretching about 4-1/2 miles round-trip between Wright's Beach and Blind Beach, accessed by a trailhead is near the middle of the two at Shell Beach.
+The path along Kortum Trail is an easy, cliff-side jaunt that lets you appreciate both sceneries, stretching about 4-1/2 miles round-trip between Wright's Beach and Blind Beach, accessed by a trailhead located near the middle of the two at Shell Beach.

 Hit the Beach

-While Salmon Creek doesn’t allow dogs, Doran Beach Regional Park does, and Fido will adore you even more when you take him to frolic here.
-The two-mile stretch of sandy beach is quiet, secluded, and since it’s protected by the bay, the water is calm, perfect for dipping toes.
-Bring your picnic basket, your camping gear, and even your boat, since there’s a rock jetty at the harbor mouth for fishing and crabbing under gentle wind-scudded clouds dancing across the sky.
+While Salmon Creek doesn't allow dogs, Doran Regional Park does (leashed), and Fido will adore you even more when you take him to frolic here.
+The two-mile stretch of sandy beach is quiet, secluded, and since it's protected by the bay, the water is calm, perfect for dipping toes.
+Bring your picnic basket, your camping gear, and even your boat, since there's a rock jetty at the harbor mouth for fishing and crabbing under gentle wind-scudded clouds dancing across the sky.

 With water-water everywhere, the coast is prime for fishing and boating.
 You can catch your own, through the Bodega Bay Sport Fishing Center, as Captain Rick Powers charters hunts for crab, salmon, albacore tuna, cod and Humboldt giant squid from his New Sea Angler, a 12-person, 65-foot vessel running spring through fall.